encoredev/encore/README.md

 ### How is Encore different?

 Encore is the only tool that understands what you’re building.
-The Encore framework, coupled with static analysis, lets the Encore Platform deeply understand the application you’re building.
-This enables the Platform to provide a unique developer experience that helps you stay in the flow as you’re building.
+Encore uses static analysis to deeply understand the application you’re building.
+This enables a unique developer experience that helps you stay in the flow as you’re building.
 For instance you don't need to bother with configuring and managing infrastructure, setting up environments and keeping them in sync, or writing documentation and drafting architecture diagrams.
 Encore does all of this automatically out of the box.

 Unlike many tools that aim to only make cloud deployment easier, Encore is not a cloud hosting provider.
 With Encore, you can use your own cloud account with all the major cloud providers: AWS/Azure/GCP.
 This means you’re in control of your data and can maintain your trust relationship with your cloud provider.
 You can also use Encore's development cloud for free, with pretty generous "fair use" limits.

-### Why is the framework integrated with cloud hosting?
+### Why is the Encore SDK integrated with a cloud platform?

 We've found that to meaningfully improve the developer experience, you have to operate across the full stack.
 Unless you understand how an application is deployed, there are a large number of things in the development process that you can't simplify.
 That's why so many other developer tools have such a limited impact.
 With Encore's more integrated approach, we're able to unlock a radically better experience for developers.

 ### What if I want to migrate away from Encore?

-Encore has been designed to let you go outside of the framework when you want to, and easily drop down in abstraction level when you need to.
+Encore has been designed to let you go outside of the SDK when you want to, and easily drop down in abstraction level when you need to.
 This means you're not likely to run into any "dead ends".

-If you really do want to migrate away, it's relatively easy to do.
+If you really do want to migrate away, it's easy to do.
 Because when you build an Encore application, the vast majority of code is just plain Go.
 So in practice, the amount of code specific to Encore is very small.

 Encore has built-in support for [ejecting](https://encore.dev/docs/how-to/migrate-away#ejecting) your application as a way of removing the connection to the Encore Platform.
 Ejecting your app produces a standalone Docker image that can be deployed anywhere you'd like, and can help facilitate the migration away according to the process above.